 Talking Tactics | Cardiff City v Swansea City

-Ahead of the trip to Cardiff, WhoScored.com have previewed the encounter, looking at what to expect from the Bluebirds, the key battle and a key stat.
+Ahead of the South Wales Derby, WhoScored.com preview the action, taking a look at what to expect from Cardiff, the key battle and a key stat.

 What to expect from Cardiff

 Cardiff have enjoyed a revival of sorts in recent weeks having won three of their last six to move three points clear of the relegation zone.

 For context on the commendable turnaround, the Bluebirds had failed to win in 12 prior to their fine 2-0 win at Birmingham in mid-February, and are now unbeaten in three at home; they'll look to continue their resurgance at Swansea's expense.

 A change in manager at the end of January initially failed to have the desired effect, but Sabri Lamouchi is beginning to get his ideas across to the players as they strive to consolidate a Championship spot.

 Lamouchi has tinkered with a number of systems in order to turn Cardiff's fortunes around and, having used a three-man backline before their game at Rotherham was abandoned due to a waterlogged pitch, the 51-year-old may opt for the same setup for the south Wales derby.

 With Callum Robinson sidelined due to injury - the 28-year-old has the most Championship goals (5) and assists of any Cardiff player (6) - the Bluebirds are robbed of their primary attacking threat.

 Without his lead striker, Lamouchi might choose to line up with two frontmen in the form of Sory Kaba and Sheyi Ojo.